thomas-michel20/3D-Unet-Downscaling/README.md

 This README explains:

-- ✅ How to install the environment
+- 1️⃣ How to install the environment
-- ✅ How to download the datasets used in the report
+- 2️⃣ How to download the datasets used in the report
-- ✅ How to train a 3D super-resolution model
+- 3️⃣ How to train a 3D super-resolution model
-- ✅ How to evaluate the model
+- 4️⃣ How to evaluate the model

-All tasks are performed in the `experiments/` folder.
-You **should not need to modify the `src/` folder**.
+## 📎 Notes
+- All experiments are launched from the ```experiments/``` directory.
+- The ```src/``` directory contains the core implementation and typically does not require modification.
+- Refer to report.pdf for detailed explanations of datasets, metrics, and results.

 ---